rozek/blockly-ai-playground/README.md

 ### AI Support ###

-The following blocks have been made to support building AI agents.
+The following blocks have been made to support the creation of AI agents.

 ![ValueIsWikipediaURL](./Screenshots/ValueIsWikipediaURL.png)